(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

-Elvis was only 36 at the time and was just the sixth person to ever win this award, entering an elite society of names such as Bing Crosby, Frank Sinatra, Duke Ellington, Ella Fitzgerald and Irving Berlin.
+Elvis was only 36 then and the sixth person ever to win this award, entering an elite society of names such as Bing Crosby, Frank Sinatra, Duke Ellington, Ella Fitzgerald, and Irving Berlin.

-But his personal life was a mess.
-He started taking prescription drugs and his health started to deteriorate.
-In 1973, he finalized his divorce with Priscilla (they were married in Vegas in 1967), which left a strong impact on his personal life.
+While his career was flying high, his personal life was a mess.
+He started taking prescription drugs, and his health began to deteriorate.
+In 1973, he finalized his divorce from Priscilla, which strongly and negatively impacted his personal life.